devstar0703/devstar0703/README.md

 - Routing authentication using { Security, useOktaAuth }, { OktaAuth } from (@okta/okta-react & @okta/okta-auth-js) library.
 - Building self-contained, reusable, and testable modules and components.
 - Integration new sub-nav structure to old Reusable Sticky navbar component for new whiskeyvest.co site.
-- Blog creating page UI using { CKEditor } from '@ckeditor/ckeditor5-react' & ClassicEditor from '@ckeditor/ckeditor5-build-classic' and then customize
-UploadAdapterPlugin to store blog image inside Express backend storage.
-- Implement interview schedule flow using calendly API.
+- Blog creating page UI using { CKEditor } from '@ckeditor/ckeditor5-react' & ClassicEditor from '@ckeditor/ckeditor5-build-classic' and then customize UploadAdapterPlugin to store blog image inside Express backend storage.Implement interview schedule flow using calendly API.
 - Various animation effects & mobile responsive for new designed whiskeyvest.co.
+  .
 Landing page panel animation using CSS animation.
+  .
 Dashboard page slider component using styled-component and CSS(not plugin).
+  .
 Blog page pagination component using styled-component and CSS(not plugin).
+  .
 Animated Button, Dropdown, Select, Modal, Checkbox components using styled-component and CSS(not plugin).
 - Loading component inside suspense-fallback props in each router.
 - Redux workflow to interact with Express.js backend.
 - Beauty & Powerful code style(Eslint + Prettier).